TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/Review.rst

 Due to this it is vital to "clean up" patches from time to time:

-*  If you are no longer planning to work on a patch, maybe better anbandon it, or ask other involved people to carry on.
+*  If you are no longer planning to work on a patch, maybe better abandon it, or ask other involved people to carry on.
 *  If your patch is not getting feedback for a long time, ask in the
    #typo3-cms-coredev channel of the `TYPO3 slack workspace <https://typo3.slack.com>`__